Families and Schools Together® – Middle School Level

 The program or service description, target population, and program or service delivery and implementation information were informed by the following sources: the program or service manual, and the program or service developer’s website.

 This information does not necessarily represent the views of the program or service developers.
-For more information on how this program or service was reviewed, visit the download the Handbook of Standards and Procedures, Version 1.0
+For more information on how this program or service was reviewed, download the Handbook of Standards and Procedures, Version 1.0

 Target Population